AmosEgel/smuthi/README.rst

  - Dominik Theobald (functions for the simulation of rotated particles, plane wave based particle coupling for non-spherical particles with overlapping circumscribing spheres)
  - Lorenzo Pattelli (logo)
+ - Konstantin Ladutenko (refactoring of code, handling of persistent NFMDS install)

-We thank Adrian Doicu, Thomas Wriedt and Yuri Eremin for allowing us to use their NFM-DS Fortran code, and Ilia Rasskazov as well as Konstantin Ladutenko for bug reports and useful comments.
+We thank Adrian Doicu, Thomas Wriedt and Yuri Eremin for allowing us to use their NFM-DS Fortran code, and Ilia Rasskazov for bug reports and useful comments.

 For a guide how to install and use the software, see the `documentation <http://smuthi.readthedocs.io>`_.